Strategy Consultant

-“Strategies represent an organization’s blueprint to enable the right kind of build”
+“Strategy represents an organization’s blueprint that ensures the right kind of build”

 What might the inside of a Learning Strategy look like?